Astral-Sphere/openai-interface/README.md

 A low-level Rust interface for interacting with OpenAI's API.
 Both streaming and non-streaming APIs are supported.

-Currently, only chat completion is supported.
-FIM completion, image generation, and other features are still in development.
+Currently, only chat completion and file management are supported.
+Image generation and other features are still in development.

 > Repository: